skalenetwork/docs.skale.space/src/content/docs/learn/app-chain.md

 3. Balance the above two items with decentralization, speed, and stability
 4. Handle security in a decentralized manner

-SKALE Chains can be created quickly with no additional work or setup required from dApp developers thanks to the combintation of the pooled-security model of validator nodes and SKALE Manager contracts on the Ethereum Mainnet that are used by the nodes to manage orchestration of a new SKALE Chain.
+SKALE Chains can be created quickly with no additional work or setup required from dApp developers thanks to the combination of the pooled-security model of validator nodes and SKALE Manager contracts on the Ethereum Mainnet that are used by the nodes to manage orchestration of a new SKALE Chain.
 Developers can focus on their dApps, and not on creating a complex system that will balance speed, security, and decentralization.

 ## Customization